pantheon-systems/documentation/source/content/guides/collaborative-development.md

 ## Developing in Sync

- For this example, you'll create the `settings.php` file.
+In this instance, you'll create the `settings.php` file.

 1. First, `cd` into `sites/default` and create the file: